Identifying Search Terms for Your Literature Review

 Step 2: Gather key articles.

-- Identify and collect highly relevant or foundational articles on your topic through preliminary database searches, recommendations from instructors or colleagues, reference lists, or citation tracking.
+• Identify and collect highly relevant or foundational articles on your topic through preliminary database searches, recommendations from colleagues or instructors, reference lists, or citation tracking.

-- Use these key articles to test the effectiveness of your search strategy later in Step 5.
+• Use these key articles to test the effectiveness of your search strategy (Step 5).
 A well-constructed strategy should successfully retrieve them.

 Step 3: Extract terms from your key articles.